-The bacteria are grown on an agar medium with antibiotic ampicillin to check for transformed cells.
-Only the bacteria containing the antibiotic resistance gene will grow in the presence of antibiotic.
+The bacteria are grown on an agar medium with antibiotics to check for transformed cells.
+Only the bacteria containing the antibiotic resistance gene will grow in the presence of antibiotics.
 The cells that survive and grow are transformed cells.
 The others are non-transformed.

 For more information on bacterial genetics, bacterial conjugation, bacterial transduction, and bacterial transformation, keep visiting BYJU’S website or download BYJU’S app for further reference.

 Frequently Asked Questions on

 What are the three methods of genetic transfer in bacteria?

 The three methods of genetic transfer in bacteria are conjugation, transduction and transformation.

 The genetic material of bacteria is deoxy ribo nucleic acid or DNA.
 It is present as a single copy in circular form in the nucleoid region of bacteria.

 The extra chromosomal circular DNA present in bacteria is called plasmid.
 It codes for some genes like antibiotic resistance genes.
 During conjugation, a copy of plasmid is transferred to other bacteria.
 E.g: F-factor.